Lucia-Fonseca/unequalpy/README.rst

 Getting Started
 ---------------

-UnequalPy is distributed through PyPI_.
+unequalPy is distributed through PyPI_.
 To install UnequalPy and its dependencies_ using pip_:

 .. code:: bash

     $ pip install unequalpy

-The UnequalPy library can then be imported from python:
+The unequalPy library can then be imported from python:

 .. code:: python